Posey County, Indiana: Geography

 The low rolling hills of southwest Indiana are carved by drainages; the Black River flows southwestward through the county's upper portion, discharging into the Wabash River north of New Harmony.
 Rush Creek drains the county's central portion, flowing westward to discharge into the Wabash in Harmonie State Park.
 The area is largely cleared and devoted to agriculture or urban use, although the drainages and lowlands are still wooded or brush-filled.

 According to the 2010 United States census, the county has a total area of 419.32 sqmi, of which 409.57 sqmi (or 97.67%) is land and 9.75 sqmi (or 2.33%) is water.
 The lowest point in the state of Indiana is located on the Ohio River in Posey County, where the Wabash River flows into it, and Posey County's highest point (590 ft ASL) is a small rise 1.6 mi SSW from Saint Wendel, near the county's southeast corner.

-Posey county lies at the tripoint of Indiana, Kentucky and Illinois.